FireDragonGameStudio/FmvMaker/README.md

 | I | Toggles the inventory visibility. |

 ## Use icons for NavigationTargets and Items
 In the previous created FMV prototype, every **NavigationTarget** as well as the **Clickables** were represented by a Unity UI button with a text.
 To give your game your personal touch, it's possible to add icons to it.
 The easiest way to do this, is to add your icons (ideally square icons sized 256x256 pixels) to the *FmvMaker/Resources/FmvMakerTextures* and name them equally to your **Clickables** in your configuration file. **FmvMaker** will load these icons automatically, when a match is found.
 There are already a few icons shipped with the package.
-To prevent **FmvMaker** from showing the the default text, remove the *DisplayText* field from your configuration file.
+To prevent **FmvMaker** from showing the default text, remove the *DisplayText* field from your configuration file.

 ## Adding your own logic
 Sometimes it's necessary to have your own events triggered. **FmvMaker** offers you events for every type of video interactions (OnVideoStarted, OnVideoPaused, OnVideoSkipped, OnVideoFinished).
 First you either add the interface **IFmvMakerVideoEvents** to your Monobehaviour or implement the needed methods on your own.
 The Monobehaviour **CheckFmvMakerEvents** gives you a better idea, of how to use the interface and how the methods must look like.
 After that, you'll have to register your implemented methods to the FmvMaker events and that's it.
 An example for console outputs registered with FmvMakers video events is shipped with the package.